madelinecameron/reader/README.md

 ## Disclaimer

 I take no responsibility if you paste something super secret into this and it leaks out.
-It probably won't, but this isn't completely self-isolated
+It probably won't, but this isn't completely self-isolated.

 Be reasonable and thoughtful.